-For the guy or gal that runs stiff boots and loves a stiff binding, the Spark R&D Surge was designed with you in mind.
-A burly, big mountain crusher binding designed by Spark R&D. This binding is not for the faint of heart.
-Find out more in my Spark R&D Surge Splitboard Binding review below:
+The Spark R&D Surge Binding is not for the faint of heart.
+For the guy or gal that runs stiff boots and loves a stiff splitboard binding, the Spark R&D Surge Binding was designed with you in mind.
+A burly, big mountain crusher binding designed by Spark R&D. Find out more in my Spark R&D Surge Splitboard Binding review below:

 I couldn’t agree more.
 I weight 155lbs and ride light on my feet.
 So when I first mounted these bindings on a 14″ powder day they were a little harder than I expected to ride.
 The flex of the binding was not as forgiving while wearing a pair of snowboard boots that were on the softer side.
 So I went back up the next day with a different pair of much stiffer boots, the Vans Pat Moore Infuse, and instantly noticed the binding performed 100% better.
 If you plan to run the Surge Binding be sure you also have a pair of stiff boots to match.

 One of the main difference between the two bindings comes in the form of the baseplate.
 With the Surge, you get a solid baseplate whereas with the Arc you get a baseplate with holes cut throughout the bottom.
 The Surge is going to be heavier and stiffer with this design thanks to the added material.
 Whereas the Arc is on the lighter more flexible side.
 For the hard-charging big mountain rider that’s out splitboarding big peaks in the Park, the Surge is a solid reliable binding.